patchell/Action65/README.txt

 	Hopefully, in the future I will find a way to fix this conflict.

+April 17, 2025

+Still working on code generation.
+Hopefull, after I get over this hurdle, things will pick up again.
+Just for the fun of it, I took a peek at the original compiler code.
+It was about 3000 lines of 6502 assembly code.
+Hmmm...I am not sure exactly how many lines of code I have written so far, but I am willing to bet it is around 30,000 lines of C++ code.
+Well!
+I do have to hand it to Clinton Parker, a very compact and effective program.

 March 29, 2025

 Be sure to look at log.txt, this contains all of the